openebs-archive/openebs-docs/docs/cstor_volume_resize.md

 ```

 #### Find target pod name
-Use the name of the PVC from the previous command to find the appropriate pod.
+Use the name of the PV from the previous command to find the appropriate pod.

 ```
-$ kubectl -n openebs get pod | grep <PVC_NAME>
+$ kubectl -n openebs get pod | grep <PV_NAME>

 pvc-ce54b1ac-87b8-11e9-b062-42010a800014-target-6f9fc9b5f9vz9c9   3/3     Running   2          53m
 ```